- Studying Law at Yale

 As compared to a list of references, students applying for public interest fellowships and judicial clerkships will most likely need to provide letters of recommendation with the initial application materials.
 Consult the Public Interest Fellowships and Judicial Clerkships in the U.S. CDO guides for advice on securing letters of recommendation.

 Some employers will request a transcript as part of the interview process.
-Unless otherwise stated, an unofficial transcript is fine and can be ordered through the Registrar’s Office at https://transcripts.law.yale.edu.
-There is usually a 24- to 48-hour turnaround time.
+YLS provides official transcripts that can be ordered through the Registrar’s Office at https://transcript.law.yale.edu/Account/Login.
+There is usually a one hour turnaround time.
 Note that transcripts will not be processed for those with holds on their account.

 First-year students may wish to include the following information in their cover letters to employers: “For your information, first-term courses for first-year students are graded on a credit/fail basis.”